georgiahope/cs499-group4/Deliverables/D1-Design.md

   In this research project, we perform an empirical study over github user contributions on a specific, software development product.
 ## Research Questions
-  * 1: How long has this user been contributing to projects in Github?
+  * 1: How long has GitHub users been contributing to projects on Github?
   * 2: How many pull requests or contributions have been accepted for a particular project?
   * 3: How do the two users differ from one another?
     * Does their overall experience time show if they approach with better agile methods or not?